 I was recently introduced to a new art medium using chalk pastels to draw and create, what I found so exciting about this type of art was how simple the setup is.
 I have confessed before that I am not a “fun” or super creative mom, so when I saw how you could combine a wide variety of ages for this creative and easy to learn art medium; I knew I wanted to do a workshop with my local homeschool group.

-One of the amazing things about this chalk pastel curriculum is the amount of options to choose from, there are so many different choices, but we decided with the kick off of our first semester for this homeschool year and glimpses of fall weather we would do a FALL Art Workshop!
+One of the amazing things about this chalk pastel curriculum is the number of options to choose from, there are so many different choices, but we decided with the kick off of our first semester for this homeschool year and glimpses of fall weather we would do a FALL Art Workshop!

 When organizing homeschool co-op events, if we can incorporate preschool through high school it’s an absolute win!
-So I want to share with you our tips and set up so that you can easily create a workshop for your group as well!
+So I want to share with you our tips and set up so that you can quickly create a workshop for your group as well!

 We use the Meetup system to organize RSVPs and event details.
 So when we open the workshop up for RSVPs, we already have all the details worked out, and clearly explained for the attendees & their parents.

 - Choose your venue.
 For this particular workshop, we needed a venue with a screen or monitor large enough for our students to see the screen since a large part of this activity is being able to visually see the instructor and hear the directions.
-We used a local church facility, but when choosing venues make sure you always scout the venue out in person first to make sure it will work.
+We used a local church facility, but when choosing venues make sure you always scout the place out in person first to make sure it will work.
 Decide on maximum headcount or search for a venue to accommodate the size of your group.

 - Technical.
 The next thing I wanted to do was check that my computer had the right cords, and capability to stream the tutorial videos onto their viewing screen.
 Check wifi capability etc.

 - Announce the event to your group.
 We use Meetup.com to organize our events and RSVPs.
-It is the most simple way to organize if you have 30+ families or more, and over the years I have tried a few different platforms to organize our group.
+It is the most straightforward way to organize if you have 30+ families or more, and over the years I have tried a few different platforms to organize our group.
 We set up the event on the calendar using very specific event details; when, where, and how.
 People like to know what to expect, and an organized event is always a pleasant one.
 Include everything, cost per person and what the cost covers.
 For this event, the cost per person included the usage of the licensed tutorial, all the supplies, and a small love gift to the church for the use of their facility.